MiguelRyf/LempStackDebian10/README.md

 # Lemp Stack
 LEMP (Linux eNginx Mysql PHP)

 We will use mariadb as our database

 Simple script developed during the coronavirus lockdown, this script will help to install LEMP (Linux eNginx Mysql PHP) with just a single command line.

 ## Fully Optimize
 The installation will also optimize the configuration within LEMP.

 ## Installation List
-Here all the lis that the script will install
+Here all the list that the script will install
 - Nginx: 1.14.2
 - MariaDB: 10.3.22-MariaDB-0+deb10u1
 - PHP 7: 7.3.14-1~deb10u1